USS Hobson: Post war and sinking

 Meanwhile, Wasp's commanding officer, Capt.
 Burnham C. McCaffree, was on his bridge, where Lt.
 Robert Herbst had the conn and ordered right standard rudder and flank speed to bring the carrier into the wind.
 McCaffree observed the red aircraft warning lights of the two destroyers and believed that they were also beginning the evolution.
 Tierney, now in control of Hobson ordered right standard rudder and a course of 130 degrees.
-The wind shifted and McCaffree ordered a necessary course change from 250 to 260 degrees to head into the wind.
+The wind shifted and McCaffree ordered a necessary course change from 260 to 250 degrees to head into the wind.
 At that time Wasp's surface radar failed, while on Hobson, the port pelorus was fogged, thus preventing an accurate bearing on Wasp.
 McCaffree notified the destroyers of his course change, but it is unclear whether anyone on Hobson's bridge heard the communication.
 Tierney, without disclosing his intention, was going to put the Hobson into a Williamson turn that would bring the ship back to the point she had been.
 Tierney suddenly ordered full left rudder and within 30 seconds ordered full right rudder.
 Hoefer rushed back onto Hobson's bridge when he realized what Tierney was doing and yelled "Prepare for collision!, Prepare for collision!"
 At that moment, Tierney ordered left full rudder, intending to race ahead of Wasp which was bearing down on the destroyer.
 Aboard Wasp, Lt.
 Herbst told Capt.
 McCaffree, "We're in trouble" as McCaffree ordered "all back emergency."